rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 You could know the presence of VMX using **CPUID** if **CPUID.1:ECX.VMX\[bit 5\] = 1**, then VMX operation is supported.

 First, we need to know whether or not we're running on an Intel-based processor.
-We can understand this by checking the CPUID instruction and finding the vendor string "**GenuineIntel**".
+We can understand this using the `CPUID` instruction and finding the vendor string "**GenuineIntel**".

-The following function returns the vendor string from CPUID instruction.
+The following function returns the vendor string by using the `CPUID` instruction.

 ```
 string GetCpuID()